The University of Iowa is home to one of the nation’s most successful college basketball programs. Iowa Basketball

 The Iowa Basketball program has been well represented in the NBA championship over the years.
 In fact, former Hawkeyes have won 13 world championships while in the NBA.
 That list includes Don Nelson, Fred Brown, John Johnson, B.J.
 Armstrong, Bob Hansen, and Matt Bullard.
 From point guards to the big guys in the middle, Iowa basketball continues to prepare its student-athletes for an opportunity to compete in the NBA and professional basketball leagues around the world.

 The Iowa Basketball Program has had 53 former players selected in the NBA Draft since 1947.

 More than 10 former Hawkeye players are currently active in professional basketball leagues in foreign countries and as many as 45 former University of Iowa players have played overseas over the last 25 years.

-The Iowa Basketball program has had 22 All-Americans, including two consensus All-Americans the last eight seasons, including each of the last four years.
+The Iowa Basketball program has had 24 All-Americans, including four consensus All-Americans the last eight seasons, including each of the last four years.

 Jarrod Uthoff earned consensus second-team laurels in 2016.
 He also was the National Academic All-American of the Year, becoming the first Hawkeye to earn consensus All-America distinction both on the court and in the classroom.

 Other consensus All-Americans include Murray Wier (first team), Chuck Darling (first team), Herb Wilkinson (second-team) and Dick Ives (second team).